arielpartners/dhs-common-module/README.md

 ### 3. Combine Reducers

-Capdash Common Module is using redux to help you manage states of your project.
+Capdash Common Module is using redux to help you manage state in your project.
 However, redux store lives in your project, NOT within this repo.
 Therefore, developers are responsible to combine reducers for certain Capdash Common Module.
 [Click here](http://redux.js.org/docs/api/combineReducers.html) for detail information about how to use combineReducers.

 **Combine reducer example**